Module 7: Get to Know a Shelter

 2020’s global racial reckoning triggered international outrage and difficult conversations about the toll of racial trauma and a call for recognition, accountability, and collective action for solutions.
 Animal shelters and rescue groups – like the veterinary profession – have long lacked diversity in leadership, staff, and volunteers, who are overwhelmingly white, female, and prosperous.
 There is ample evidence that this lack of inclusivity prevents shelters from fully serving the needs of their community.

 Recent events have thrust institutions of all types, including universities, governments, businesses, and animal welfare organizations into an unexpected and urgent exploration of individual and structural bias, privilege, racism, and social justice.
 The following resources are offered for optional review to explore current conversations and resources about race in animal welfare.
-Fair warning — this topic is fraught and complex, so be kind to yourself while trying to understand and be kind to others.
+Fair warning — this topic is fraught and complex, so be kind to yourself and others.

 Recognizing and Dismantling Racism in Animal Rescue